 Dirty Dough Cookies Brand Strategy and Website Creation

 Dirty Dough Cookies needed an entire brand strategy and website and they needed it fast.
-Due to a contract issue with their previous agency, they needed to start from scratch and essentially have a solid visual identity in the span of a weekend.
+Due to a contract issue with their previous designer, they needed to start from scratch and essentially have a complete visual identity in the span of a weekend.
 I created a basic visual identity of logo, colors, typography, UI kit, and photography in a couple of days.

-We used that foundation to create packaging, a website, and the styling for the interior of the retail stores.
+Those elements were then used to create packaging, website, and the styling for the interior of the retail stores.
 All in all, a complete design system was designed in a matter of days.

 - Brand strategy